eichemberger/eichemberger/README.md

 ### Hi there 👋

-Full Stack Engineer based on Argentina.
+Full Stack Engineer Ssr. based on Argentina.

-Currently working at Sooft technology
+Currently working at Interbanking